Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Ryukyuan culture is a legacy of music, dance, and art.
 Immerse yourself in the vibrant Ryukyuan culture shaped by centuries of international trade and exchange.

-Attend a traditional music and dance performance, such as the pleasing Eisa dance or the mesmerizing sanshin (three-stringed instrument) recitals.
+Attend traditional music and dance performances, such as the pleasing Eisa dance or the mesmerizing sanshin (three-stringed instrument) recitals.
 Explore the region’s unique crafts, including Ryukyu glass and Bingata textiles, and witness the living heritage of the Okinawa Islands.

 Final Words about Tourism in Okinawa Island